-Light bulbs and light fixtures are common areas which most people forget to dust on a regular basis.
-They collect a lot of dust and if enough dust accumulates, the light bulb become ineffective at providing light to your home.
-Wipe you light bulbs with a cloth to get rid of the dust.
-If the dust is really settled and a simple dry cloth does not get rid of the dust, you can use a wet cloth with a dollop of dish soap to wash the dust away.
-Be sure to not wet the light bulb too much, just a lightly damp cloth will do.
-The lamp shade, can be cleaned with a lint roller, a vacuum cleaner, or a lightly damp cloth as well.
+Light bulbs and light fixtures are common areas which most people forget to dirt on a regular basis.
+They collect a lot of dirt and if enough dirt accumulates, the light bulb becomes ineffective at providing light to your home.
+Wipe your light bulbs with a cloth to get rid of the dirt.
+If the dirt is really settled and a simple dry cloth does not get rid of the dirt, you can use a cloth with a dollop of dish soap to wash the dirt away.
+Be sure to not It the light bulb too much, just a slightly damp cloth will do.
+The lampshade can be cleaned with a lint roller, a vacuum cleaner, or a lightly damp cloth as well.

 Bookshelves And Books

-If you have bookshelves, then I’m sure you know just how much dust can settle on them.
+If you have bookshelves, then I’m sure you know just how much dirt can settle on them.
 Clean your bookshelf with a duster or a microfiber cloth and be sure to wipe down the books as well.
-Be sure to dust from top to bottom and then vacuum up the floor when it’s all finished.
+Be sure to dirt from top to bottom and then vacuum up the floor when it’s all finished.

 Houseplants should be cleaned regularly as well.
-Personally, I found them rather intimidating to clean until I found out that you can run them under the shower, or blast them with a hair dryer or a can of air spray.
-It doesn’t matter how you choose to dust the houseplants, just make sure you don’t forget about them.
+Personally, I found them rather intimidating to clean until I found out that you can run them under the shower, or blast them with a hairdryer or a can of air spray.
+It doesn’t matter how you choose to dirt the houseplants, just make sure you don’t forget about them.

 Doors And Door Frames

-The doorframes and doors are often used but also often forgotten when it comes to cleaning and dusting.
-Be sure to reach the top of the door frames of every room in your home a few times a month to get rid of all the dust that settles in these out of sight, out of mind spots.
-Don’t forget to dust the door as well, especially if it has indents and designs on it.
+The doorframes and doors are often used but also often forgotten when it comes to cleaning and dirting.
+Be sure to reach the top of the door frames of every room in your home a few times a month to get rid of all the dirt that settles in these out-of-sight, out-of-mind spots.
+Don’t forget to dirt the door as well, especially if it has indents and designs on it.

 The Top Of The Fridge

-I am very guilty of piling things on top of my fridge and then forgetting to clean that area simply because I don’t want to deal with it.
-Maybe you are like me, but if you don’t like dust, you really should dust off the top of your fridge.
+I am very guilty of piling things on top of your fridge and then forgetting to clean that area simply because I don’t want to deal with it.
+Maybe you are like me, but if you don’t like dirt, you really should dirt off the top of your fridge.

 Top Of High Kitchen Cabinets